-Unfortunately, the very same IP address that allows communications on the web also allows your online activities to be tracked, monitored, recorded and blocked.
-An IP address can even be used to detect your physical location.
-That’s why it’s a good idea to hide your IP address.
+Unfortunately, the very same IP address that allows communications on the web also allows third parties to track, monitor, record, and block your online activities.
+Third parties can even use it to detect your physical location.

 What’s an IP Address?

-As you are likely already aware, the internet is a vast, global network of computers, mobile devices, gaming consoles, smart TVs and even refrigerators (which will text you when you need milk).
+As you are likely already aware, the internet is a vast, global network of computers, mobile devices, gaming consoles, smart TVs, and even refrigerators (which will text you when you need milk).

-Let’s say the address assigned to his computer is 184.108.40.206.
+Let’s say the address assigned to his computer is 126.96.36.199.
 From now on, any time another device on the internet sees a request from that address, they’ll reply to that address with the requested information.
 Believe me, all of this happens much faster than it sounds.

 IP addresses are allocated to geographical areas around the globe.
 They are assigned by the Internet Assigned Numbers Authority (IANA) via the Regional Internet Registries (RIRs).
-Each country is assigned a range of addresses to be used inside their borders.
+Each country is assigned a range of addresses to be used inside its borders.

-If you know what to look for, you can easily tell which country a device is located in by looking at the device’s IP address.
-(More about that later.)
+If you know what to look for, you can easily tell which country a device is located in by looking at the device’s IP address (more about that later).

-Okay, But Why Would I Want to Hide My IP Address?
+Okay, But Why Would I Want To Hide My IP Address?

 There are a number of reasons why you would want to keep your IP address hidden from other users on the internet.

-In this section, I’ll discuss the reasons why you might want to hide your IP address from other users on the net.
+In this section, we’ll discuss the reasons why you might want to hide your IP address from other users on the net.
 Some of them are security-related, while others are related to your convenience and entertainment options.

 If someone can view your IP address, they can actually get a really good idea of what your physical location is.
 They might not be able to find your front door, but they can narrow your location down to your zip code.

-Try this.
-Go to the IPInfo.io website.
-What do you see?
 Wow, that’s a lot of information, eh?
 The IPInfo folks can tell all of that with just your IP address?
-Yep!
+Yep.

 Whether it’s your employer blocking your favorite fantasy football site or your school blocking Netflix or League of Legends to keep your mind on your studies, it seems that there’s always some third-party or other blocking content.

 These agreements are on a country-by-country basis.
 This means that content that is available in the U.S. might not be available in the U.K. or other regions.

 To prevent viewers from outside of a licensed area from viewing content for a particular region, Netflix will block IP addresses from outside the licensed area from accessing the content.

-While this technique has been used mostly to wage attacks on high-profile websites run by online merchants, banks and credit card companies, they have also become a popular tool for use by less-than-honest gamers looking to score an easy victory by flooding their competitors’ connections with an attack.
+While this technique has been used mostly to wage attacks on high-profile websites run by online merchants, banks, and credit card companies, they have also become a popular tool for less-than-honest gamers looking to score an easy victory by flooding their competitors’ connections with an attack.